A Mechanistic Study of Transformers Training Dynamics: Experimental results

-Finally, we extend the experiments of Apppendix~\ref{app:sparsity} with an embedding size $d \in \{2, 3, 4, 8, 16, 32\}$ in \cref{fig:sparsity_emb_dim}.
+\paragraph{Activation sparsity and performance} Finally, we extend the experiments of Appendix~\ref{app:sparsity} with an embedding size $d \in \{2, 3, 4, 8, 16, 32\}$ in \cref{fig:sparsity_emb_dim}.
 We first note that the higher the embedding size, the more the model succeeds at the task.
 Especially, as of $d=8$, all the models are successful, i.e., they all achieve an accuracy higher than $0.9$ (as defined in \cref{app:sparsity}).
 This is expected given that imposing low-dimensional embeddings limits the expressiveness and the generalization power of our model.
 It should be noted that this was one of the many challenges of our study: obtaining a generalizable neural network with embeddings in $R^2$ for a mathematical reasoning task such as the sparse modular addition problem.
-We obtain similar conclusions than in \cref{app:sparsity} with successful models having more dense activations.
+We obtain similar conclusions than in \cref{app:sparsity} with successful models having denser activations.